gonzalezfj/learning_rust/concurrency/mutex_rw/README.md

-# 🔒 RwSpinLock Implementation from Scratch
+# 🔒 Reader-Preference RwSpinLock Implementation

 This project implements a reader-writer spin lock synchronization primitive from scratch in Rust.
-A reader-writer lock allows multiple concurrent readers but only one writer at a time, providing efficient shared access while maintaining thread safety.
+The lock allows multiple concurrent readers while ensuring exclusive access for writers.

 ## 🎯 Learning Goals